sogelink-research/pgrest/README.md

 ### Authorization

 Authorization on the server side utilizes a custom authentication scheme based on the Authorization header with a Bearer token.
 The token is structured as a base64-encoded string clientId.token, where the token is a SHA-256 HMAC (encoded in base64) generated from the POST body using the clientSecret as the key.
+When a connection is configured with `"auth": "public"` authorization is skipped, use with cause!.

 ```
-Authorization: Bearer <base64(clientId:token)>
+Authorization: Bearer <base64(clientId.token)>
 ```

 See `examples/curl_example.sh` for an example how to request using curl.